cloudartisan/101kg/README.md

 # 101 Karate Games Video Downloader

-This repository contains a Python script to automate the login, extraction, and download of videos from Hotmart's 101 Karate Games platform.
+This repository contains Python modules to automate the login, extraction, and download of videos from Hotmart's 101 Karate Games platform.

 ## Features
 - Automates login to Hotmart
-- Extracts video URL from lesson pages
+- Extracts video URL from lesson pages using advanced techniques
 - Supports MP4 and HLS (.m3u8) downloads
 - Uses Selenium for browser automation
+- Handles cookie policy popups and other overlays

 ## Prerequisites
 - Python 3 installed